mstiege/mstiege/README.md

 - 👋 Hi, I’m @mstiege
 - 👀 I’m interested in history, economics, tech
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...idk yet :)
 - 📫 How to reach me: twitter at stiegerma

 <!---